Sesame Logo

 Avatar image

-Wegovy is prescribed as a weight-loss treatment for adults with obesity.
+The active ingredient in Wegovy is called semaglutide, and it’s prescribed as a weight loss treatment for adults with obesity.
 It is also prescribed for those with overweight and at least one weight-related health problem, like high cholesterol, type 2 diabetes or high blood pressure.

-The price you pay for Wegvoy will depend on your insurance status and whether you're taking Wegvoy pills or Wegovy injections.
+The price you pay for Wegovy will depend on your insurance status and whether you're taking Wegovy pills or Wegovy injections.

 If you have health insurance, both Wegovy injections and pills can cost as little as $25/mo., depending on your plan.